Skip to content

 • Solving common connectivity problems (no internet, can’t reach servers).

-• Comparing GUI vs. CLI troubleshooting approaches.
+• Choosing between GUI and CLI troubleshooting approaches.

 • Backups: Always back up your FortiGate configuration before making any changes.
-This is your safety net!
+This is your safety net.

 • Change Control: Follow your organization’s change control procedures.
 Document what you’re changing and why.